tarantool/doc/doc/1.10/dev_guide/box_protocol.rst

 The server instance begins the dialogue by sending a fixed-size (128-byte) text greeting to the client.
-The greeting always contains two 64-byte lines of ASCII text, each line ending with a newline character ('\\n').
+The greeting always contains two 64-byte lines of ASCII text, each line ending with a newline character (:code:`\n`).
 The first line contains the instance version and protocol type.
 The second line contains up to 44 bytes of base64-encoded random string, to use in the authentication packet, and ends with up to 23 spaces.